bbmaster123/FWFU/uwpspy.md

 # How To: Use UWPspy in combination with Windhawk Styler mods.
-*First disable your styler mod, as both programs can conflict when they are used at the same time, causing UWPspy to be unable to set styles directly, and/or explorer restarts.
+*First disable your styler mod, as both programs can conflict when they are used at the same time, causing UWPspy to be unable to set styles, and/or possible explorer restarts.

 *Styles set within UWPspy do not get saved